Second Quarter Results Financial Statement And Related Announcement

 - Financial effects of Convertible Bonds consist of unrealised foreign exchange translation, amortised interest expenses (inclusive of interest charges) and fair value gain / (loss) of Convertible Bonds.

-- Included in the foreign exchange loss of RMB 19.2 million was foreign exchange translation loss of RMB 15.4 million arising from unutilised proceeds from the issuance of the Convertible Bonds on 3 March 2017.
-These bonds are denominated in US Dollar and have depreciated against the RMB, thus resulting in the foreign exchange loss.
-Hence, profit attributable to equity holders (after excluding foreign exchange loss) for 1Q2018 was RMB 46.3 million, a 52.4% increase from 1Q2017.
+- Included in the 1H2018 and 1H2017 is foreign exchange loss (net) of RMB 14.1 million and RMB 10.8 million respectively was foreign exchange translation loss of RMB 14.2 million and RMB 9.6 million arising from unutilised proceeds from the issuance of the Convertible Bonds on 3 March 2017.
+Hence, net profit attributable to equity holders (after excluding foreign exchange loss of unutilised Convertible Bonds) for 1H2018 and 1H2017 was RMB 72.5 million and RMB 58.2 million respectively, a 24.6 % increase from 1H2017.
+During 2Q2018, the Company transferred the unutilised proceeds from its USD account to a RMB account.
+Accordingly, there will be no further foreign exchange differences arising from the unutilised proceeds.

 Review of Performance